Vietnam.vn - Nền tảng quảng bá Việt Nam

 Elias al-Arja, head of the Arab Hotel Association, said most hotels in the West Bank spent the past week helping tourists flee after the violence began.
 Elias said about 90% of hotels in the West Bank (which straddles both Israeli and Palestinian territories) were empty.
 Meanwhile, 50% of Israel’s 28,000 hotel rooms are being used to house families fleeing from the Gaza Strip, according to Yael Danieli, president of the Israel Hotel Association.

 The Dan hotel chain said its properties in Jerusalem, Tel Aviv and Herzliya are being used to accommodate evacuees.
-Isrotel has similar properties in the Red Sea region.
+Isrotel has similar hotels in the Red Sea region.
 Dan is offering 50% off room rates to locals.

 “With no solution to the conflict in sight, it is unclear when foreign tourists will be able to return,” said tourism expert Joanna Plucinska, who lives in Brussels, Belgium.